Communicating strategies and needs

 When do Teacher Strategy Meetings take place?

 Teacher Strategy Meetings take place before school on a Monday morning.
-They are led by either the Pastoral Teams, SEN Team or Educational Psychology services.
+They are led by either the Pastoral Teams, SEND Team or Educational Psychology services.

 What happens after a Teacher Strategy Meeting?